arabellekezia/cs130/backend/backend_tests/readme.txt

-Follow instructions under backend/setup/instructions.txt, then just run the shell script or individual tests as desired.
+Running the shell script provides the needed setup, runs all tests and shows results, and removes all the created database information.